-- This column reflects the grant date fair value of the restricted stock and option awards granted to the named executive officers in the applicable fiscal year.
-In accordance with SEC rules, this column reflects the aggregate fair value of the stock award granted to Mr. Waage during 2017 computed as of its grant date in accordance with Financial Accounting Standards, Standard Board Accounting Codification Topic 718 for stock-based compensation transactions (ASC 718).
-Assumptions used in the calculation of this amount is included in Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018, which was filed with the SEC on March 22, 2019.
-This amount does not reflect the actual economic value that will be realized by the named executive officers upon the vesting or exercise of the awards or the sale of the common stock underlying such awards. - (3) Mr. Giraudo commenced employment as our Chief Financial Officer on May 7, 2018. - (4) Dr. Dupont commenced employment as our Chief Medical Officer on December 14, 2018. - (5) Bonus for 2018 represents a sign-on bonus. - (6) All other compensation for 2018 includes a commuting allowance of \$2,400 and a tax gross up payment of \$765.
+(2) This column reflects the grant date fair value of the restricted stock and option awards granted to the named executive officers in the applicable fiscal year.
+In accordance with SEC rules, this column reflects the aggregate fair value of the award granted to the named executives computed as of its grant date in accordance with Financial Accounting Standards, Standard Board Accounting Codification Topic 718 for stock-based compensation transactions (ASC 718).
+Assumptions used in the calculation of this amount is included in Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on March 24, 2020.
+This amount does not reflect the actual economic value that will be realized by the named executive officers upon the vesting or exercise of the awards or the sale of the common stock underlying such awards.